Stephen Hunt (footballer, born 1981): Reading

 Hunt was denied more starting appearances in his first Reading season by the form of Bobby Convey.
 He still made a good contribution, appearing from the bench, as Reading won the Championship title and promotion to the Premiership during the 2005–06 season.

 On 14 October 2006, Hunt's knee collided with Chelsea's goalkeeper Petr Čech when the Reading player was lunging at the ball, resulting in Čech undergoing surgery for a depressed fracture of the skull.
-After the injury, Petr Čech had to wear head protection during every game.
+After the injury, Čech had to wear head protection during every game.
 Following the incident, Premier League officials, players, pundits, player's representatives and even MPs expressed views either condemning or supporting Hunt and the others involved in the aftermath of the incident.
 The FA eventually confirmed that no action would be taken against Hunt but, in the meantime, both Hunt and teammate Ibrahima Sonko, involved in a collision in the same match with Čech's replacement Carlo Cudicini, had allegedly received death threats from Chelsea fans.
-Cech revealed that while Hunt had been speaking about the incident in the press for months, he hadn't personally contacted or apologized to him.
+This incident occurred during Hunt’s Premier League debut.

 Hunt scored his first Premier League goal in the 6–0 home win over West Ham.

 During the January 2008 transfer window, Reading rejected a series of bids (peaking at £5.5 million) from Sunderland for Hunt, but Reading confirmed that they had no intention of selling players at that time.
 On 1 February 2008, Hunt signed a new deal with Reading keeping him at the club until the summer of 2011.
 In 2007–08, Hunt scored 6 goals in 39 appearances for Reading's first team but could not prevent the club being relegated on goal difference.

-On 4 February 2009, Reading confirmed that Hunt had signed a new three-and-a-half year contract, that would keep him at the club until the summer of 2012.
+On 4 February 2009, Reading confirmed that Hunt had signed a new three-and-a-half-year contract, that would keep him at the club until the summer of 2012.
 However, after the club failed in their attempt to win an instant return to the Premier League, losing in the playoff semi finals to Burnley, Hunt announced his intention to leave Reading in the hope securing a move back to the Premier League.